-- One stop in Garden Plain and one in Goddard at potential park & ride locations with non-stop service to downtown Wichita Transit Center. - Funding Local match from Garden Plain and Goddard - Two morning and two evening trips Weekdays only. - Coordinate Transit Center arrival with pulse for other routes. - Ridership Assumption 0.5% to 0.75% of commute flows from Garden Plain and Goddard to Downtown Wichita. - Cost Wichita Transit per-revenue-hour cost of AM and PM trips: \$115 per revenue hour. - Requires new stop infrastructure and agreements for park & ride lots.
+- One stop in Garden Plain and one in Goddard at potential park & ride locations with non-stop service to downtown Wichita Transit Center. - Funding Local match from Garden Plain and Goddard. - Two morning and two evening trips Weekdays Only - Coordinate Transit Center arrival with pulse for other routes. - Ridership Method 0.5% to 0.75% of commute flows from Garden Plain and Goddard to Downtown Wichita. - Cost Wichita Transit per revenue hour cost to AM and PM trips (\$115 per revenue hour). - Requires new stop infrastructure and agreements for park & ride lots.

-Themes Supported Ridership Potential Annual Cost Implementation Period 1.2 2,000 to 3,500 \$105k - \$184k total, Madium to Lang Torre 1, 3 annual trips \$17k - \$29k local Medium- to Long-Term
+s Themes Supported Ridership Potential Cost Implementation Period Support Level 1, 3 2,000 to 3,500 annual riders \$105k - \$184k total, \$17k - \$29k local Mid to Long-term